 Mug or thermos

-Sleeping bag that is rated to at least 40 degrees
+Sleeping bag that is rated for cold weather

 Plate, bowl, and utensils.
 Please don't forget this